colbybanbury/EstuaryGame/Banbury_Clark_Irons_Lab9/lab9_activity.md

     same thing.
 What does it hold?

     ```
+    The index is the where files are placed that you want to commit to your local repository
     ```

 9. Why have a `stage`?
 Why not just commit all changes since the last commit?

     ```
+    sometimes you don't want to commit all your changes in your workspace.
+Like when something is a work in progress
     ```

 I. Undo